seanmcquaid/seanmcquaid/README.md

-### Hello! 👋
+### Hello there, welcome to my GitHub! 👋

-🔭 I’m currently working on: Colt Steele's Data Structures and Algorithms Udemy Course

-🌱 I’m currently learning: Data Structures and Algorithms
+📖  I’m currently learning: Angular

 📫  How to reach me: Email

-⚡ Fun fact: My Bachelor's and Master's degree are both in Music!
+🎺  Fun fact: My Bachelor's and Master's degree are both in Trumpet!